Printing with accounting for CUPS

 %%[ Status: idle ]%%

-where other states besides idle
+where other states besides idle (no job processing) are:

-(executing a program), waiting
+busy (executing a program), waiting (for more of the

-PostScript program), printing
+PostScript program), printing (paper in motion),

-, and printing test page
+initializing, and printing test page.

 There are about 25 different errors that can occur.
 They have